nbluis/static-server/README.md

 #Node static server

-A simple static server written in [node.js](nodejs.org).
+A simple http server to serve static resource files from a local directory.

-## About
-This project is under construction.
-I intend to turn this project in a npm package to simplify local executions anytime, in any folder without cloning.

-## Getting started (at now)
+## Getting started
 * [Install node.js](http://nodejs.org/download/)
-* Clone it `git clone git@github.com:nbluis/static-server.git`
+* Install npm package globally `npm -g install static-server`
-* Go to the project folder `cd static-server`
+* Go to the folder you want to serve
-* Just run `node server.js`
+* Run the server `static-server .`

 ##FAQ
 * _Can I use this project in production environments?_ **Obviously not.**